 Make friends at work.
 Having strong ties in the workplace can help reduce monotony and counter the effects of burnout.
 Having friends to chat and joke with during the day can help relieve stress from an unfulfilling or demanding job, improve your job performance, or simply get you through a rough day.

 Take time off.
 If burnout seems inevitable, try to take a complete break from work.
-Go on vacation, use up your sick days, ask for a temporary leave-of-absence—anything to remove yourself from the situation.
-Use the time away to recharge your batteries and pursue other burnout recovery steps.
+Go on vacation, use up your sick days, ask for a temporary leave-of-absence, anything to remove yourself from the situation.
+Use the time away to recharge your batteries and pursue other methods of recovery.

 Set boundaries.
 Don’t overextend yourself.
 Learn how to say “no” to requests on your time.
-If you find this difficult, remind yourself that saying “no” allows you to say “yes” to the things that you truly want to do.
+If you find this difficult, remind yourself that saying “no” allows you to say “yes” to the commitments you want to make.

 Take a daily break from technology.
 Set a time each day when you completely disconnect.
-Put away your laptop, turn off your phone, and stop checking email.
+Put away your laptop, turn off your phone, and stop checking email or social media.

 Set aside relaxation time.
 Relaxation techniques such as yoga, meditation, and deep breathing activate the body’s relaxation response, a state of restfulness that is the opposite of the stress response.